 speaker

-Hey, good morning, Dan.
+Good morning.
+Hey, good morning.
 Thank you.
 Well, first off, if you don't mind, there was an article this morning here in Reuters, I believe, around federal support for production tax credits.
 Obviously, you all just received your own state-level support here on ZEX.
-Can you talk about how those two might mesh together, understanding that obviously, it's very early days on any federal effort here?
-And then related to that on the nuclear front, as you think about your cost reduction efforts and offsetting the disenergy, how do we think about the cost structure above, sitting above the nuclear plant, sort of once everything's said and done, you know, after this year, if you think about that too?
+Can you talk about how those two might mesh together, understanding that obviously ZEX It's very early days on any federal effort here.
+And then related to that on the nuclear front, as you think about your cost reduction efforts and offsetting the dis-energy, how should we think about the cost structure sitting above the nuclear plant sort of once everything's said and done after this year?
+Can you think about that, too?

 speaker

 Hi, Julian.
 Thanks for your question.
-So in the New Jersey statute, the 2018 statute, there's an explicit offset that would reduce the ZEX payment if there's a federal payment for the carbon-free attributes of the plants.
-And we have always maintained that, whether it's nuclear or wind or solar, that reducing the nation's carbon emissions should be governed by a nationwide program.
+So in the New Jersey statute, the 2018 statute, there's an explicit offset that would reduce the ZEC payment if there's a federal payment for the carbon-free attributes of the plants.
+We have always maintained that whether it's nuclear or wind or solar, that reducing the nation's carbon emissions should be governed by a nationwide program.
 So we are actively pursuing these federal remedies.
-And yes, they would be, as I just said a moment ago, offset the ZEX.
-I don't know that I fully understand your question about the cost structure that's on top of the plant.
-Let
+And yes, they would be, as I just said a moment ago, offset the ZEC.
+I don't know that I fully understand your question about the cost structure that's on top of the plans.

 speaker

-me rephrase that if you don't mind, Steve.
+Let me rephrase that, if you don't mind, Steve.
+Sure.
 Thank you, Rob.
-Just as you think about the legacy SG&A, sort of the corporate cost, as you think about divesting these other packages here, can you just elaborate as to how you think about sort of what the run rate is of that business without asking what the actual profitability of the nuclear plant is?
-How do you think about the cost structure therein, just as we look to refine ourselves in kind of a -going-forward basis?
+Just as you think about the legacy SG&A, sort of the corporate costs, as you think about divesting these other packages here, can you just elaborate as to how you think about sort of what the run rate is of that business without asking what the actual profitability of the nuclear plants are?
+How do you think about the cost structure therein just as we look to refine ourselves in kind of a 22 going forward basis?

 speaker

-Yeah, we have set a goal for ourselves that there would be no stranded costs that would remain upon a divestiture of assets.
+Yeah, we have set a goal for ourselves today. that there would be no stranded costs that would remain upon a divestiture of assets.
 The philosophy we've adopted is that we want to be extremely ambitious in eliminating positions, but extremely accommodating in helping people get reassigned to the extent that their skills match needs in the company.
-I mean, we turn over 7% of our employee population every year, so we're always looking for talent.
+We turn over 7% of our employee population every year, so We're always looking for talent.
 Now, the one exception to that, of course, is that to the extent that we have people like myself whose compensation was spread over a bigger asset base, that's going to be something that we will have to make up in a different way, and we obviously have certain positions like that that will be the case.
-So, we are quite focused and intent upon not having any residual stranded support or overhead costs remaining after the
+So, no, we are quite focused and intent upon not having any residual income stranded support or overhead costs remaining after the S&P.

 speaker